S5SAJID/nex/file_organizer/docs/user_guide.md

 ## Categories

-File Organizer sorts files into the following categories:
+nex sorts files into the following categories:

 | Category     | Extensions                                     |
 |--------------|------------------------------------------------|